Information Sharing Agreement between the Croquet Association and its Member Clubs

 - Handicapper Qualifications

-To complete the information provided, we will also need the number of playing members you have which do NOT have a primary club elsewhere, and who do NOT want their information shared with the CA. This then enables us to calculate the levy payable for the club's subscription.
+To complete the information provided, we will also need the number of playing members a Member-Club has that do NOT have a primary club elsewhere, and who do NOT want their information shared with the CA. This then enables us to calculate the club's subscription.

 2.5 Use of Information